martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 <hr>

-<b>UPDATE (Dec 13, 2024): HOLD THE FORT!</b> The delivery turned up today, and I’m really not impressed.
-As soon as I opened the packaging, I could tell that something was up.&nbsp;🤨
+<b>UPDATE (Dec 13, 2024): HOLD THE FORT!</b> The delivery turned up today, and I’m really not impressed; as soon as I opened the packaging, I could tell that something was up.&nbsp;🤨

 Despite being ‘factory sealed,’ none of the divers were correctly seated in their mounting grooves.
 When I took the seal off, the plastic case sprang open and everthing fell to the floor.&nbsp;😣